-New Asian Carp Canada Website Makes a Splash
+New French Language Asian Carp Canada Website Makes a Splash

 SAULT STE.
 MARIE, ON – The Invasive Species Centre has partnered with Fisheries

-will provide information on all aspects of Asian carps, including the most
+provides information on all aspects of Asian carps, including the most recent

 ecological and socio-economic threats of Asian carps to the Great Lakes and

-Species Centre to ensure that up-to-date information on Asian carps is available
+information on Asian carps is available to all Canadians.”

-The website will serve as a gateway to retrieve reports, fact sheets, webinars, maps
+The website serves as a gateway to retrieve reports, fact sheets, webinars, maps

 and educational materials in a way that is easily accessible for a variety of

 audiences.
-Visitors to the website can explore information describing the
+Visitors to the website can explore information describing the four

 ecological and socio-economic risks if they were to establish in Canadian